 Conclusion

-The benefits of supply chains come at the price of risks posed to each supply chain entity, in particular cybersecurity risks.
-Tight interconnection raises the possibility of a supply chain attack, a malicious third-party attack, or inadvertent destructive activity inside your organization.
+The benefits of supply chains come at the price of risks posed to each supply chain entity — particularly cybersecurity risks.
+Tight interconnection raises the possibility of a supply chain attack, a malicious third-party attack, or unintended destructive activity inside your organization.